-The bi-directional antenna system, or BDA, is a large antenna system that allows first responders such as EMTs, firefighters, and police to communicate without fail in a building that might have poor reception otherwise.
+The bi-directional antenna system, or BDA, is a large antenna system that allows first responders such as EMTs, firefighters, and police to communicate on their Emergency Responder Radio System (ERRS) without fail in a building that might have poor reception otherwise.
 ERCES or Emergency Responder Communications Enhancement System is a term used frequently with BDA that accurately describes the function and overall purpose of the system.

 BDA systems are all about safety, the safety of the first responders, and those who they are helping.

 There is a new international fire code as of 2020 that mandates that all buildings must have the capability for first responders to communicate in their building and back to their departments.

 Many older buildings with lots of steel and thick concrete walls often have bad reception, which would leave the first responder unable to communicate with their internal team and/or those back at their department.

 By installing a BDA system, we can help amplify the signal for these first responders so that they can successfully remain in contact with their team.

 With many new constructions, the contractors have to follow LEED standards to try to make the building more energy-efficient.
 They install windows that help insulate the building, but at the same time, they are blocking radio transmission.